-Early in 2014, Sustain for Life launched a programme at Mbale Remand Home in Uganda to improve the lives and livelihood prospects of children in detention, girls and boys aged 12 to 17 who have been in conflict with the law and are awaiting trial.
+Early in 2014, Sustain for Life launched a programme at Mbale Remand Home in Uganda to improve the lives and livelihood prospects of children in detention, girls and boys aged 12 to 17 who had been in conflict with the law and were awaiting trial.
 Mbale is one of five remand homes in Uganda and some of the children there are among Uganda’s most vulnerable.
 Children in detention face a multitude of unacceptable conditions such as poor nutrition, lengthy periods on remand, poor sanitation and health, and lack of recreational and rehabilitative services.
 Given the limited resources from the Ugandan government, the detention centres are unable to provide children with their basic needs, psychosocial support, education or other rehabilitative services to prepare them for reintegration back into their communities.

-How are we helping?
+How did we help?